emfcamp/software_stories/volunteer_system_user_stories.md

 * Volunteer - People on the ground helping
 * Volunteer Admin - Create shifts/roles etc.

-> Might bring back Role Admin user type if we find any uses for it.
+> Might bring back Role Admin user type if we find we need it (managing training, contacting volunteers, ...).

-* Unsupervised - Volunteer team are looking after this role rather than another team

 ## As a volunteer I would like to: